Short traps on rigged stocks, part two

 Start of initiation

-One absolutely key variable that trader should be paying attention to is the start of initiation for targeted short squeeze.
-In most cases, this will be a very notable high volume push where the riggers basically just use a market order to remove any offers in-sight and fill as much size as possible at the lowest price level, in order to have a better price to unload at a higher price later at HOD clearout.
+One key variable that traders should be paying attention to is an initiation for a targeted short squeeze.
+In most cases, this will be a very notable high volume push where the riggers basically use a market to remove any offers insight and fill as much size as possible at the lowest price level to have a better price to unload higher price later HOD clearout.

-The sooner one can spot this initiation as a trader the quicker one can participate in long (or cover short without taking a loss).
-This is perhaps the most critical part which allows one to time the entry well (with not much draw down).
-Because generally a trader could just scale in slowly over time at lows or midpoints long position without really "listening" to tape or observing any initiations, but the problem is that such approach provides low risk-reward as well as lower win ratio.
-The better much more accurate aspect is to wait for the initiation and only start basing long trade there.
+The sooner one can spot this initiation as a trader, the quicker one can participate long (or cover short without taking a loss).
+This is perhaps the most critical part, allowing one to time the entry well (with not much drawdown).
+Because generally, a trader could scale in slowly over time at lows or midpoints long position without really "listening" to tape or observing any initiations, but the problem is that such approach provides low risk-reward and a lower win ratio.
+The better, much more accurate aspect is to wait for the initiation and only start basing long trade there.

-This is especially helpful approach for traders who do not form their long thesis from the fillings or higher macro agenda.
+This is a beneficial approach for traders who do not form their long thesis from the fillings or higher macro agenda.

-The differences between both approaches only show that the method on right has a win-win method, as it extracts more R and it as well requires smaller stop loss.
-The premise behind tight stop loss is (at the midpoint of initiation candle) that if this is true initiation of riggers and short squeeze initiation then riggers should not let the price fade under their initiation.
-Basically large players often protect their entry price.
+The differences between both approaches only show that the method on the right has a win-win method, as it extracts more R and it also requires smaller stop loss.
+The premise behind tight stop loss is (at the midpoint of initiation candle) that if this is true initiation of riggers and short squeeze initiation, riggers should not let the price fade under their initiation.
+Basically, large players often protect their entry price.

-In some cases, initiations are very clear and stand out as very un-organic behavior of price, while in other cases they are not as clear to identify.
-Especially the ones easier to identify are where ticker is on the backside such as the example below on CREX.
-In such case trader should always ask him/herself, is this price action organic result of 100s of cumulative traders or is actually very un-organic and likely the action of a single player, since it does not make sense why many traders would all of sudden initiate long at the same time, on the backside?
+In some cases, initiations are very clear and stand out as very un-organic behavior of price, while in other cases, they are not as clear to identify.
+Especially the ones easier to identify are where the ticker is on the backside, such as the example below on CREX.
+In such case, a trader should always ask him/herself, is this price action organic result of 100s of cumulative traders or is actually very un-organic and likely the action of a single player, since it does not make sense why many traders would all of sudden initiate long at the same time, on the backside?
 This is one of the key questions that is rhetorical.

 Example of initiation start before the short squeeze fully took place on ticker CREX:

 Think of how certain short-sellers or buyers think.
-Once the HOD level is broken many will rationalize that now the chart is fully open and there is no further resistance above, meaning the price can go as high as it wants.
-This will cause the short seller to doubt his position while the long trader will be more strongly convinced that further rally is due to come.
-This pushes short-sellers into "throwing in a towel" and giving up on short thesis, while longs are lured in at high prices.
-This kind of mentality is what riggers are aiming for when it comes to pop above HOD to set a trap.
+Once the HOD level is broken, many will rationalize that now the chart is fully open and there is no further resistance above, meaning the price can go as high as it wants.
+This will cause the short seller to doubt his position while the long trader will be more strongly convinced that further rally is due.
+This pushes short-sellers into "throwing in the towel" and giving up on short thesis, while longs are lured in at high prices.
+This kind of mentality is what riggers aim for when it comes to pop above HOD to set a trap.

-Generally trading long side of a targeted short squeeze is easier than trading the short side after the squeeze, because the rigger will reveal participation much clearer on the long side when he is accumulating.
-This makes shorting after HOD clearout more of trial and error approach and requires the trader to have well-managed entries and the right risk in order to come with a positive edge over 100 samples.
+Generally, trading the long side of a targeted short squeeze is easier than trading the short side after the squeeze because the rigger will reveal participation much clearer on the long side when he is accumulating.
+This makes shorting after HOD clearout more of a trial and error approach and requires the trader to have well-managed entries and the right risk to come with a positive edge over 100 samples.

 Example of Type 1 clearout where there was no direct fade after clearout, even though all conditions matched for it quite well, ticker CLSK:

-The word targeted is a concept often used within military circles where a subject or object is taken under the aim due to certain actions.
-While it might sound very harsh to use such words within the trading industry and it might sound out of the place, in fact, it is absolutely not.
+The word targeted is often used within military circles where a subject or object is taken under the aim due to certain actions.
+While it might sound very harsh to use such words within the trading industry, it might sound out of place; it is absolutely not.

-Therefore the targeted squeezes are potentially to trade with edge since key player will usually reveal itself, while on organic short squeezes where longs slowly squeeze out shorts are much harder to time on both long and short side since there is no intent from large group of traders, or at least it is not possible to create cohesive action plan in such case especially if asset is trading on high volume.
-All of the examples laid out on this article are targeted.
+Therefore the targeted squeezes can potentially trade with an edge since the key player will usually reveal itself.
+In contrast, on organic short squeezes where longs slowly squeeze out, shorts are much harder to time on both the long and short side since there is no intent from a large group of traders, or at least it is not possible to create a cohesive action plan in such case especially if the asset is trading on high volume.
+All of the examples laid out in this article are targeted.

 Using (12 PM) time and consolidation or backside to determine to squeeze chances

-if by 12 PM ticker is not holding the midpoint demand well the chances for squeeze are low, especially for Type 1 clearout.
-However, this does not apply for all traps evenly since some are set within shorter time windows (at later part of the day) where the 12 PM will not play a role.
+if by 12 PM ticker is not holding the midpoint demand, the chances for squeeze are low, especially for Type 1 clearout.
+However, this does not apply for all traps evenly since some are set within shorter time windows (at a later part of the day) where the 12 PM will not play a role.

 No need to stay hidden

-In trading when it comes to large players (initiators) the same rules apply as in geostrategic relationships between countries when it comes to competition or conflicts.
-Do not reveal yourself to be the competitor unless you stand to get advantage from doing so.
+In trading, when it comes to large players (initiators), the same rules apply to geostrategic relationships between countries when it comes to competition or conflicts.
+Do not reveal yourself to be the competitor unless you stand to get an advantage from doing so.
 Remain deceptive else.

-Basically, the key concept that trader should be always on the watch for when it comes to Type 1 clearouts it the strength of initiative moves, on strong bull pushes which are out of the context of previous price behavior.
+Basically, the key concept that traders should always be on the watch for when it comes to Type 1 clearouts is the strength of initiative moves on strong bull pushes, which are out of the context of previous price behavior.
 The rigger will "reveal his hand" because he chooses to do so, as it stands advantage to the scare effect.
-This has all been mentioned above, if rigger wants short sellers to start covering there has to be the presence of strength on the tape and chart, which means that rigger stands advantage by revealing himself at the right moment.
-Goes to the point above, that majority of short squeezes are on very strong pushes and this is by no means just because short-sellers are covering at mass, there is a real buyer in between.
+This has all been mentioned above; if the rigger wants short sellers to start covering, there has to be the presence of strength on the tape and chart, which means that the rigger stands advantage by revealing himself at the right moment.
+It goes to the point above that most short squeezes are on very strong pushes, which is by no means just because short-sellers are covering at mass; there is a real buyer in between.

 Using exclusion variables to define which tickers are much less likely to be under squeeze:

-If ticker had no strong frontside leg within the market open (9:30 AM) towards 1 PM the chances for Type 1 or Type 4 clearout are very low or almost neglectable.
+If the ticker had no strong frontside leg within the market open (9:30 AM) towards 1 PM, Type 1 or Type 4 clearout chances are very low or almost neglectable.

-If ticker was unable to consolidate with flat-lined demand for 30-60 minutes at any time of day the squeeze chances are low.
-Think of it this way, to squeeze short-sellers it is not enough for the price to just keep dropping or just keep ramping higher, it has to consolidate, this creates the density of short positions around key prices without them having a chance of exiting in gains or loss, which is required component of a squeeze.
+If the ticker could not consolidate with flat-lined demand for 30-60 minutes at any time of day, the squeeze chances are low.
+Think of it this way, to squeeze short-sellers; it is not enough for the price to keep dropping or keep ramping higher; it has to consolidate, this creates the density of short positions around key prices without them having a chance of exiting in gains or loss, which is required component of a squeeze.
 Tickers with longer-established consolidations favor squeezing much more as short-sellers are packed against each other at a similar price level.
-The more this effect is exaggerated the more likely the squeeze, the less it is exaggerated the less likely the squeeze.
+The more this effect is exaggerated, the more likely the squeeze, the less it is exaggerated, the less likely the squeeze.
 This is one of the key concepts to keep in mind.

-The example bellow of dense consolidation with short sellers crowded, and non-crowded squeeze or slight uptrend.
+The example below of dense consolidation with short sellers crowded and non-crowded squeeze or slight uptrend.

 Low float relation to volume and back / front side

-Low float tickers especially are easier to identify for potential squeezes, since volume can be better compared to the float for where the float might rotate once it exceeds float at 1.5 or 2.00 ratio.
+Low float tickers are especially easier to identify for potential squeezes since volume can be better than the float for where the float might rotate once it exceeds float at 1.5 or 2.00.

-Scenario 1: If low float ticker is on the backside since open chances for squeeze decrease drastically after 1 PM.
+Scenario 1: If a low float ticker is on the backside since open, chances for squeeze decrease drastically after 1 PM.

 Scenario 2: If low float ticker had medium demand participation with some decent bull legs or consolidations squeeze might be still in play

-Scenario 3: If low float ticker had established solid dense consolidation trough few hours, the squeeze chances increase drastically towards later part of the day.
+Scenario 3: If the low float ticker had established solid, dense consolidation through few hours, the squeeze chances increase drastically towards the later part of the day.

-The idea behind this is how closely together are shorts packed and how much float has rotated within the equal price level.
+The idea behind this is how close together are shorts packed and how much float has rotated within the equal price level.

 Below is a typical progression of nano float ticker following scenario 1 as outlined above.
-If ticker does not get any solid bid trough the mid-day or earlier on the day, the chances for squeeze are that much lower.
-If there is no major volume many short sellers will be less inclined to participate (lowers squeeze chance) if not enough demand participates the float rotation also is less likely.
+If the ticker does not get any solid bid through the mid-day or earlier on the day, the chances for squeeze are that much lower.
+If there is no major volume, many short sellers will be less inclined to participate (lowers squeeze chance).
+If not enough demand participates, the float rotation also is less likely.
 This means that such nano float or microfloat tickers will favor the fade.
-Ticker KBSF for example:
+Ticker KBSF, for example:

-Below is another example of scenario 1 where the ticker has solid backside and any chances for Type 1 or other short squeeze attempts are slim.
-This is basically a decent way of how trader can reverse-engineer counter variables and stick in short position longer as squeeze chances are smaller if Type 1 variables are highlighted.
+Below is another example of scenario 1 where the ticker has a solid backside, and any chances for Type 1 or other short squeeze attempts are slim.
+This is basically a decent way of how traders can reverse-engineer counter variables and stick in short positions longer as squeeze chances are smaller if Type 1 variables are highlighted.

 Are short squeezes all about float rotation?

 Not exactly.
-Yes in many cases, but not necessarily always.
+Yes, in many cases, but not necessarily always.
 Some tickers squeeze short-sellers without rotating the float intraday.
-The float should play role in traders thesis if the float is small, which allows the trader to "count the cards", however, if the float is high trader should neglect it and rather just focus on other elements of potential Type 1 clearout such as liquidity volume, price structure, etc. But certainly, on small float tickers under 5 million float, it is possible to build a better thesis for short squeeze as float rotations do play a major contributing role to easier squeeze since the large player can lock the float easier (with less capital).
+The float should play a role in traders thesis if the float is small, which allows the trader to "count the cards," however, if the float is high, a trader should neglect it and rather focus on other elements of potential Type 1 clearout such as liquidity volume, price structure, etc. But certainly, on small float tickers under 5 million float, it is possible to build a better thesis for short squeeze as float rotations do play a major contributing role to easier squeeze since the large player can lock the float easier (with less capital).

-If float on the ticker is small trader should put a high priority on counting the volume over each section of time (5 minutes for example) if ticker trades on high volume as that variable is far more important than any indicator, fundamental thesis, or any other reason.
-High volume on the small float is perhaps the most important rug pull/squeeze variable that trader should pay attention to, and this is highly under-understood within the trading community of small-cap traders.
+If float on the ticker is small, a trader should put a high priority on counting the volume over each section of time (5 minutes, for example) if ticker trades on high volume as that variable is far more important than any indicator, fundamental thesis, or any other reason.
+High volume on the small float is perhaps the most important rug pull/squeeze variable that traders should pay attention to.
+This is highly under-understood within the trading community of small-cap traders.

 Think of float rotation in this way (on low float ticker trading with high volume) (game of hot potato until there are no more potatoes to go around and yet everyone still wants them):